Examples Of Temporal Connectives

 The choice of temporal connective greatly influences the reader's understanding of the narrative's flow.
 While many connectives might seem interchangeable at first glance, subtle differences in meaning and emphasis necessitate careful selection.

 Choosing the appropriate connective depends heavily on the context and the desired effect.
-Consider the relationship between events and the overall tone of your writing.
+In practice, consider the relationship between events and the overall tone of your writing.
 A formal essay requires more precise and sophisticated connectives compared to a casual narrative.

 Examples in Context: Illustrating Effective Usage